dojo/docs/dojox/charting.rst

   chart1.addSeries("Series A", [1, 2, 3, 4, 5]);

-For any non “stacked” line plot type you can specify coordinate pairs.
+For any non "stacked" line plot type you can specify coordinate pairs.
 You need to use keys that correspond to the hAxis and vAxis parameters defined in the addPlot() call.
 These default to x and y.

 .. js ::